uchicago-dsi/uchicago-bead-challenge-validation-tool/README.md

 ## What this package checks

 This package focuses on a set of data quality issues that are easy to overlook when submitting your challenge results.
-This package will check the following files for the following issues
+This package will check the following files for the following issues:

 <table>